-The Wallingford Public Library recognizes that privacy is essential to the exercise of free speech, free thought, and free association.
-In this library, the right to privacy is the right to open inquiry without having the subject of one's interest examined or scrutinized by others.
+Wallingford Public Library recognizes that privacy is essential to the exercise of free speech, free thought, and free association.
+The right to privacy includes the right to open inquiry without having the subject of one's interest examined or scrutinized by others.